Earning money while working just a few hours per week or even sleeping does sounds like a dream come true.

 What is Passive Income?

-According to Investopia, passive income is “income that requires little to no effort to earn and maintain”- meaning we make money without constant effort!
+According to Investopedia, passive income is “income that requires little to no effort to earn and maintain”- meaning we make money without constant effort!

 Usually what we do is go to work for a certain amount of hours and are compensated for those hours.

 This means that if you want to earn more money, you will have to work more hours.

-If you have passive income, however, you will not need to exchange your time for the money that you are earning.
+If you create passive income, however, you won’t need to exchange your time for money like a typical income stream.

 The money will keep on coming in regardless of whether you are actively working or not!

 Why Build Passive Income Streams?